mavila6/nutri-jam/README.md

 ### Usage

-Run `npm run develop` in the CLI to initiate server and test out the application.
+After installing the dependencies, run `npm run develop` in the CLI to initiate server and test out the application.

 ### Screenshots